Module 5 Quick Field Guide

 Data Management at Scale

-- A 200-minute L2 Pro project produces 200 to 270 GB of raw data.
-Plan storage before the project begins, not after.
+- A 200-minute L2 Pro or K2 project produces 200 to 270 GB of raw data.
+Plan storage before the project begins, not after

-- Use LAZ for archive.
+- Use LAZ format for delivery and archiving.
 LAZ compresses LAS by 80 to 90% with no quality loss.
-A 100 GB LAS file becomes approximately 10 to 20 GB in LAZ.
-Deliver E57 clipped to required areas for BIM coordination workflows.
+A 100 GB LAS file becomes approximately 10 to 20 GB in LAZ

 - Clip deliverables before sending.
-Delivering a 200 GB full-facility scan to a contractor who needs only the mechanical room serves no one.
-Clip to the required area in CloudCompare or ReCap Pro first.
+Delivering a 200 GB full-facility scan to a contractor who needs only the mechanical room is not useful delivery regardless of data quality.
+Clip to the required area in CloudCompare or ReCap Pro first

 Fusion Troubleshooting Quick Reference